Farmborough Heights

 Farmborough Heights is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Farmborough Heights, as per the latest Census, 95.6% of dwellings were houses, with the remaining 4.4% being semi-detached, apartments, or other types.
-This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Farmborough Heights stood at 38.4%, similar to Regional NSW's figure.
-Of the remaining dwellings, 48.5% were mortgaged and 13.0% were rented.
-The median monthly mortgage repayment was $2,008, higher than Regional NSW's average of $1,733.
-The median weekly rent in Farmborough Heights was $450, compared to Regional NSW's $330.
-Nationally, Farmborough Heights's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+Farmborough Heights' dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Farmborough Heights was 38.4%, similar to Regional NSW.
+The remaining dwellings were either mortgaged (48.5%) or rented (13.0%).
+The median monthly mortgage repayment was $2,008, higher than the Regional NSW average of $1,733.
+The median weekly rent was $450, compared to Regional NSW's $330.
+Nationally, Farmborough Heights' mortgage repayments were higher at $2,008 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing